larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 Participants
-should contact both fora administrators and the moderator team when they have concerns about any problematic behavior happening in the forum.
+should contact both fora administrators and the moderator team when they have concerns about any problematic behavior happening in a forum.
 The moderator team should only act when the administrators do not respond in a timely fashion.
 In general, their first act should be to contact the